 Another suitable option is to hire a company to pick up and dispose of your cannabis waste for you.
 Several California businesses offer custom-fit waste management solutions that comply with local, federal, and state regulations.
 If you’re looking to save time and abide by the rules set forth by your assigned licensing agencies, this is likely your best choice.
 Many businesses will drop off a waste receptacle for you to use and schedule times to empty and replace it.
 Additionally, they’ll even take care of track-and-trace reports for you, and hand it off to a licensed composting facility.
 These measures will help guarantee your waste is documented and accounted for from the moment it leaves your property.
 Plus, having a certified partner handle the work for you allows you to devote more energy towards running your business.

 Besides handling required documents and paperwork, you can also rely on a waste management partner to render your cannabis waste unrecognizable and unusable.
 Unless your facility is governed by CalCannabis, following this regulation is crucial to avoid fines and penalties, as set forth by The Bureau of Cannabis Control and the Manufactured Cannabis Safety Branch.

 Lastly, under certain conditions, you can choose to dispose of and compost waste on your licensed property.
 Like hauling your waste, you must first store it in a secure area until it’s ready for composting.
 If you opt for this method, it’s required that you abide by Title 14 of the California Code of Regulations in chapter 3.1.

 If you’re ready to ensure your operations are following compliant cannabis waste disposal techniques in Los Angeles, consider getting in touch with Easy Waste Management!
 Our staff can book an on-site inspection to see how your cannabis business runs and formulate an individualized plan.
-From waste pickups and disposal services to recycling and failed product destruction, we have you covered.
+From scheduled pickups and disposal services to failed product destruction, we have you covered.
 Request a free consultation with us now!